fourdollars/cuda-playground/hello/README.md

 # CUDA Hello World

-This is a simple "Hello World" program written in CUDA.
+This project contains two simple CUDA programs:

+*   `hello`: A basic "Hello World" program.
+*   `id`: A more advanced program that demonstrates how to calculate a unique global thread ID for each thread in a grid.

 ## Prerequisites